Sausal Creek Outpatient Stabilization Clinic

 Psychiatric assessments by a psychiatrist are typically available on-site between the hours of 10 a.m. - 6 p.m. during the week.
 When possible, please call ahead to confirm the psychiatrist’s schedule.

 Adult residents (age 18+) of Alameda County who feel they cannot wait for routine mental health outpatient care.
+We primarily serve individuals without insurance or those with Medi-Cal or Medicare.
+Residents with private insurance are only seen under special circumstances.

 We cannot accept individuals who: